wifisensing/PicoScenes-Manual/source/resources.rst

 PicoScenes微信群 (PicoScenes WeChat group)
 +++++++++++++++++++++++++++++++++++++++++++
-If WeChat is one of your favorite IM APP, you may scan the following QR code to join our PicoScenes WeChat group.
-If you got trouble in joining the group, you may contact Zhiping Jiang by Adding Friend "jiangzhiping" in WeChat.
+If WeChat is one of your favorite IM APPs, you may scan the following QR code to join our PicoScenes WeChat group.
+If you got trouble in joining the group, you may directly contact Zhiping Jiang by Adding Friend "jiangzhiping" in WeChat.

 .. figure:: /images/wechat_group.png
    :figwidth: 300px